front-commerce/developers.front-commerce.com/source/docs/magento1/add-custom-endpoint.md

 This file is your API entrypoint.

 <blockquote class="warning">
-  **Warning:** Never forget to add Customer endpoint.
+  **Warning:** never forget to add Customer endpoint.
 If it is the same as the Guest endpoint, you can extend `Guest/V1.php` in `Customer/V1.php`.
-But if you don't do it, the logged in users won't be able to fetch data from your endpoint, breaking your feature once logged in.
+But if you don't do so, logged in users won't be able to fetch data from Magento, breaking your feature once logged in.
 </blockquote>

 ### Methods to implement